benlesh/RxEmber/README.md

 that contain observables, and then chaining them together with other computed properties that return observables.

-The most important helper, though, is `RxEmber.bindTo`.
+The most important helper, though, is `RxEmber.helpers.bindTo`.

 `Ember.bindTo` will set up a subscription to the observable in the property whose name you supply.
 Because it sets up a subscription, that